 to promote positive attitudes, which reflect the values and skills needed for future success.
 We teach a Catholic Education and promote Catholic and British values in a multi-cultural setting.

 We seek to give our pupils an interest in the wider-world, its processes and history, its people and their societies; in the arts and culture; in computing and the digital world; and in sports and healthy lifestyles.

 We believe that this approach will best equip our pupils for later life.

 To deliver an exciting, innovative English curriculum which enables and empowers children's written and oral communication and creativity.

-For every child to develop a sound understanding of Maths, equipping them with the skills of calculation, reasoning and problem solving that they need in life beyond school.
+For every child to develop a deep, secure, long-term and adaptable understanding of the mathematics curriculum, equipping them with the skills of calculation, reasoning and problem solving that they need in life beyond school.

 RE Statement of Intent

 To provide an opportunity to explore the beliefs, values and the way of life of the Catholic tradition and other faith traditions.
 Our children will reflect on what it is to be human, to reflect spiritually, to think ethically and theologically, and to experience religious commitment in everyday life.